The Rolling Stones: 1983–1988: Band turmoil

+In February 1986, Wyman alleged to author Bill German that Jagger tried several times to throw him out of the band.
+German chose not to report this in his Beggars Banquet newsletter at that time given the poor state of relations within the band.
+That same year, it was revealed Wyman had begun a relationship with socialite Mandy Smith when she was 13 years old, which caused a firestorm of publicity.

-Dirty Work was released in March 1986 to mixed reviews, reaching number 4 in both the US and UK.
-It was the Stones' first album for CBS with an outside producer, Steve Lillywhite.
-With relations between Richards and Jagger at an all-time low, Jagger refused to tour to promote the album and instead undertook a solo tour, where he performed some Rolling Stones songs.
+Dirty Work was released in March 1986 to mixed reviews, reaching No. 4 in both the US and UK.
+It was the Stones' first album for CBS and their first since Goats Head Soup with an outside producer, Steve Lillywhite.
+With relations between Richards and Jagger at an all-time low, Jagger refused to tour to promote the album and instead undertook a solo tour, where his set included some Rolling Stones songs.
 As a result of their animosity, the Stones almost broke up.
-Jagger's solo records, She's the Boss (1985), which reached number 6 in the UK and number 13 in the US, and Primitive Cool (1987), which reached number 26 in the UK and number 41 in the US, met with moderate commercial success.
-In 1988, with the Rolling Stones mostly inactive, Richards released his first solo album, Talk Is Cheap, which reached number 37 in the UK and No. 24 in the US.
+Jagger's solo records, She's the Boss (1985), which reached No. 6 in the UK and No. 13 in the US, and Primitive Cool (1987), which reached No. 26 in the UK and No. 41 in the US, met with moderate commercial success.
+In 1988, with the Rolling Stones inactive, Richards released his first solo album, Talk Is Cheap, which reached No. 37 in the UK and No. 24 in the US.
 It was well received by fans and critics, and was certified Gold in the US.
 Richards has subsequently referred to this late-80s period, when the two were recording solo albums with no obvious reunion of the Stones in sight, as "World War III".